amblina/katacoda-scenarios/tutorial1/step2.md

 ``ls``{{execute}}

-Q: You will see nothing returned - why?
+Q: You will see the word ``docker`` displayed why?

-A: This folder is empty!
+A: This directory contains an item (in this case a directory) called docker.

 #### 2.2 Creating directories
 Let's create some directories: